DevOps Team: Roles and Responsibilities in 2025

 devops roles

-DevOps roles: DevOps Engineer
+DevOps Roles: DevOps Engineer

-A DevOps engineer is responsible for designing the right infrastructure required for teams to continuously build and deliver products.
-The engineer identifies project requirements and KPIs and customizes the tool stack.
-He is well versed with automation tools and security technologies.
+He is well-versed in automation tools and security technologies.
 Right from the build, test, deployment, and monitoring of a product, the engineer integrates all resources and functions required at every stage of the product lifecycle while protecting the cloud architecture from hacking attacks.
-In addition, the engineer is involved in team composition, project activities, defining and setting the processes for CI/CD pipelines and external interfaces.
+In addition, the engineer is involved in team composition, project activities, and defining and setting the processes for CI/CD pipelines and external interfaces.

 DevOps Roles: Release Manager

 When it comes to the DevOps team structure, the release manager holds one of the most demanding and stressful roles.
 The release manager is responsible for the entire release lifecycle, from planning to scheduling to automating and managing continuous delivery environments.
-Release managers are a DevOps role mostly Ops-focused, wherein they design an automation pipeline for a smooth progression of code to production, monitor feedback, and reports, and plan the next release, working in an endless loop.
+Release managers are a DevOps role mostly Ops-focused, wherein they design an automation pipeline for a smooth progression of code to production, monitor feedback and reports, and plan the next release, working in an endless loop.

 DevOps Roles: DevOps/CloudOps architect

-The responsibility of a DevOps architect is to analyse existing software development processes and create an optimized DevOps CI/CD pipeline to rapidly build and deliver software.
-The architect analyses existing processes and implement best practices to streamline and automate processes using the right tools and technologies.
+The responsibility of a DevOps architect is to analyze existing software development processes and create an optimized DevOps CI/CD pipeline to rapidly build and deliver software.
+The architect analyses existing processes and implements best practices to streamline and automate processes using the right tools and technologies.
 In addition, he monitors and manages technical operations, collaborates with dev and ops, and offers support when required.
 He also acts as a leader as required.

 DevOps roles: Security and Compliance Engineer